-RICO’s breadth is significant, applying to any “pattern of racketeering activity,” which is defined as having within the preceding ten years committed two or more predicate acts — that is, such acts as mail fraud, murder, or trafficking in obscene material on which a subsequent RICO prosecution is based, or predicated.
+RICO’s breadth is significant, applying to any “pattern of racketeering activity,” which is defined as having within the preceding 10 years committed two or more predicate acts — that is, such acts as mail fraud, murder, or trafficking in obscene material on which a subsequent RICO prosecution is based, or predicated.
 RICO has several civil law provisions that allow for private parties to collect damages if a violation occurs.

-In this case, the National Organization for Women (1994), the Supreme Court ruled that RICO could be used to collect damages against anti-abortion groups seeking to shut down women’s clinics.
-In this case, NOW sought to collect damages from Operation Rescue.
+In this case, the National Organization for Women (N.O.W.) sought to collect damages from Operation Rescue, an anti-abortion organization.
 The Court ruled that the racketeering activity need not have an economic motive.
 In subsequent decisions, however, including in Scheidler v.
 National Organization for Women (2006), the Court reversed ground, asserting that the protesters had not obtained property from clinics as required under the Hobbs Act in order to show extortion.

 Supreme Court said RICO forfeiture laws used in obscenity case did not violate First Amendment

 In Alexander v.
 United States (1993), the Court ruled that RICO forfeiture laws did not violate the First Amendment.

 At issue was an individual convicted of RICO and federal obscenity laws.
 Because the owner’s conviction for the sale of several obscene products was deemed a pattern of predicate activity, he was ordered to forfeit his businesses and nearly $9 million obtained as a result of racketeering activity.